Italy’s Aosta Valley, a bit off the beaten track, holds special appeals for travelers, including a unique sense of place.

-Watching Le Petit Tour on MHz Choice will likely whet your appetite to visit the Aosta Valley.
-With the European Union poised to open borders and welcome back visitors, the timing couldn’t be better for anyone hoping to explore this magnificent but lesser-known region in northwestern Italy bordered by France, Switzerland, and Piedmont (Italy).
+With the European Union borders open and welcoming back visitors, the timing couldn’t be better for anyone hoping to explore this magnificent but lesser-known region.

-The smallest region in the Bel Paese (beautiful country), it holds the distinction of having only one province.
+The smallest region of il Bel Paese (beautiful country), the Aosta Valley holds the distinction of having only one province.
 Yet, it ranks among the most scenic.
 It doesn’t have the same cultural treasures as large cities like Rome, Florence, or Venice but it is also devoid of hordes of tourists.

 Overview of the Aosta Valley

-The 10-episode food travel series, Le Petit Tour, showcases the culinary and wine traditions of the Aosta Valley (in Italian, Valle D’Aosta) and its passionate artisanal producers steeped in tradition.
+The food series, Le Petit Tour, showcases the culinary and wine traditions of the Aosta Valley (in Italian, Valle D’Aosta) and its passionate artisanal producers who are steeped in tradition.